borntohonk/suppository/README.md

 This container can still be used to compile atmosphere by using the following command, and output the compiled release (release .zip and fusee.bin) it in the directory you run the command from:

-Container rebuilt with latest dkp and packages last on: 16th of october 2024.
+Container rebuilt with latest dkp and packages the time of the last time this workflow was ran: https://github.com/borntohonk/suppository/actions/workflows/docker.yml

 Current example below is the build instructions that produce atmosphere 1.8.0 (16th of october 2024), note the "haze" and "daybreak" .nro's are made before atmosphere because of issues with paralell thread makes in atmospheres's codebase.